santiment/academy/src/docs/sanapi/rate-limits/index.md

 - Unexpected usage peak;
 - Need for more API calls in the long term.

-In case of a temporary issue or error, you can go to you [Account page](https://app.santiment.net/account#api-keys) and press the `Reset`.
+In case of a temporary issue or error, you can go to your [Account page](https://app.santiment.net/account#api-keys) and press the `Reset`.
 The self-reset of API rate limits is available once per 90 days:
 ![](./reset_api_rate_limits.png)